-- Expresses “leaking” between channels; it is measured by driving a stimulus signal in one channel while listening the other.
+- Expresses “leaking” between channels; it is measured by driving a stimulus signal in one channel while listening to the other.

 - Crosstalk is expressed as a ratio between the quiet undriven channel and the stimulus in the driven channel, and given in decibels.